 19. It needs to interest you to write it.
 If it doesn’t, or if it lives in your drafts folder for too long, trash it and start afresh.
 You don’t have to stick to series, linkys and posts if you’re not enjoying it – it’s your blog so you can do whatever you please with it.
 Take a break if you need to, sit and brainstorm ideas (on paper, I’d say, obviously!), do whatever you need to do, and then come back to it ready to share.

 20. This is the biggy.
 The main thing.
 Be true to your own voice and style and write what you love.
 A lot of people talk about finding your niche and sticking to it.
 Personally, I’ve not done that!
 Why?
 Because to be true to my style and my own voice, and to write what I love, I kind of have to be a bit more scattered!
 If you met me, that’s how I am.
 I’m full of ideas and I want to innovate and have fun and try lots of things, and so my blog posts can be random as they follow my thought processes and projects along with me.
-That said, I try to stick to a schedule which helps me and my readers, for example, my #BringBackPaper campaign and related posts will always feature on a certain day, my Word of the Week linky is always open on a certain day and so on.
+That said, I try to stick to a schedule which helps me and my readers, keeps me on track!

 So there you have it.
 A sample of some of the things that I’ve figured out this last year.
 It’s funny to think that these things, the jargon, the social media are all second nature to me now and I know it pretty well (at least on the surface, as I have soooo much more that I’m trying to learn), but this time last year I wasn’t even blogging.
 I wonder what I’ll know by next year….?!